tableau/embedding-api-v3-guide/README.md

 ### Filtering during initialization

 In JSAPI v2 you can specify filtering to occur, by specifying field-value in the url or options object.
 In the Embedding API v3, you can accomplish the same thing by add <viz-filter> elements as children to your <tableau-viz> objects.
+You can also set an initial parameter value.

 ```html
 <tableau-viz id="tableauViz"